**Full disclosure: I used affiliate links when starting this, because, I mean, why not?

 Own Your Every day by Jordan Lee Dooley

-This was a book written by an every day woman turned Instagram influence, and this book wore that these in every way.
+This was a book written by an every day woman turned Instagram influence, and this book wore that role in every way.
 Complete with humble brags, and stories that I could just never quite relate to.

 I appreciate the message of this book, and I appreciate her conversationalist writing style, but this book just didn’t quite hit the mark for me.